Stable moduli spaces of hermitian forms: Weight structures on Poincar e categories

 and similarly for $\C_{[-\infty,0]}$.
 It is then an elementary exercise to check that these definitions give an exhaustive weight structure, that the construction really is inverse to taking hearts and that $\C_{[0,k]} = H_{0,k}$.

 In fact, even the category $\C$ is determined by the heart: Sosnilo shows in \cite[Section 3]{Sosniloweight} that taking hearts sets up a fully faithful functor $(-)^\heart \colon \Catw \rightarrow \Cata$ from the category of stable $\infty$-categories equipped with an exhaustive weight structure and functors of degree $0$ to the category of additive ($\infty$-)categories and product preserving functors.
 Its essential image is $\Catwic$, the full subcategory spanned by the weakly idempotent complete additive categories, \emph{i.e.} those for which every map that admits a retraction is the inclusion of a direct summand.
 We shall also refer to these as $\flat$-additive for brevity ($\flat$ being an accidental lower than $\natural$, the standard symbol for idempotent completion).
-The inverse process takes any additive category $\mathcal A$ to its stable envelope $\Stab(\mathcal A)$, \emph{i.e.} the smallest stable subcategory of $\Fun^\times(\mathcal A\op,\Spa)$ containing the (connective) deloopings of the representable functors $\mathcal A\op \rightarrow \mathrm{Grp}_{\Einf}(\Sps)$, where the superscript denotes product preserving functors.

-A typical example of an additive category that is not weakly idempotent complete is given by the finitely generated free modules over some ring.
+A typical example of an additive category that is not weakly idempotent complete is given by the finitely generated free modules over certain rings, e.g.\ the sections in the tangent bundles of $\mathrm S^2$ as a module over $\mathrm{C}(\mathrm S^2,\mathbb R)$.
 Its weak idempotent closure is the category of stably free modules.

-Note, however, that the functor $\Stab$ is invariant under weak idempotent completion, which will allow us to also treat general additive categories in many cases.
-For example, due to the group completion theorem forming weak idempotent completions has no effect on direct sum $\K$-theory, \emph{i.e.} the association $\mathcal A \mapsto \core(\mathcal A)^\grp$, and an analogous statement holds in the hermitian context.
+The functor $(-)^\flat$ admits a right adjoint $\Stab \colon \Cata \rightarrow \Catw$, which takes any additive category $\mathcal A$ to its stable envelope $\Stab(\mathcal A)$, \emph{i.e.} the smallest stable subcategory of $\Fun^\times(\mathcal A\op,\Spa)$ containing the (connective) deloopings of the representable functors $\mathcal A\op \rightarrow \mathrm{Grp}_{\Einf}(\Sps)$, where the superscript denotes product preserving functors.
+It is easily checked invariant under weak idempotent completion and necessarily gives the inverse to $(-)^\heart$ on weakly idempotent complete additive categories.
+The invariance of stablisation under this operation will allow us to also treat general additive categories in many cases.
+For example, due to the group completion theorem forming weak idempotent completions has no effect on direct sum $\K$-theory, \emph{i.e.} the association $\mathcal A \mapsto \core(\mathcal A)^\grp$, see for example \cite[Lemma 7.5]{HLS}, and an analogous statement holds in the hermitian context.